cloudevents/spec/cloudevents/extensions/verifiability.md

   attributes being set in a message)
 * One relevant context attribute being present but the other missing (e.g.
   `verificationmaterial` being set but `verificationmaterialtype` missing)
-* Unknown material type (e.g. the implementation may only attempt to use the verification material if it knows how to do so)
+* Unknown material type (e.g. the implementation only attempts to use the verification material if it knows how to do so)
 * Invalid material (e.g. the verification material did not match the received event)